teambit/bit/src/extensions/template/README.md

 ## Documentation
 Here we should explain things in more details.
 Think about documentation for future maintainers of the extension.
 Here should be stuff like:
-1. internal structure if it's complex
+1. Internal structure if it's complex
 2. Special algorithms
 3. General flow between the files / classes / functions
+4. Open issues